Experiments with CodeMirror

 export const unifiedDiffCompartment = new Compartment()

-Then we can instanciate this as an empty compartment using unifiedDiffCompartment.of([]) in the initial editor configuration, and later reconfigure it to enable the unified diff view when needed:
+Then we can instanciate this as unifiedDiffCompartment.of([]) in the initial editor configuration, and later reconfigure it to enable the unified diff view when needed:

 view.dispatch({